vartanshad/vartanshad.github.io/_pages/research.md

 **Wilting in the Kurdish Sun: The Hopes and Fears of Religious Minorities in Northern Iraq** (with Crispin M.I.
-Smith) United States Commission on International Religious Freedom (May 2017)
+Smith) United States Commission on International Religious Freedom (May 2017) Coauthored policy report pursuant to contract with USCIRF to produce report on religious freedom in northern Iraq.
+Built 10-person research team to analyze statutes, construct region's most exhaustive ethnoreligious mappings from over 800 sources, and statistically analyze satellite data following methodology in Alesina et al. (JPE, 2016).
+Wrote findings into published policy report (see below).
+Report used by policymakers including in U.S. Department of State.